Short URL for this page:

 Resigned, Sep.
 30, 1836.

-Civil History. — Civil Engineer in the Service of the United States, assisting Major Indicates a West Point graduate and gives his Class.Bache on plans of Brandywine Shoal Light-house and Crow Shoal Breakwater, Delaware Bay, 1836‑38.
+Civil History. — Civil Engineer in the Service of the United States, assisting Major Indicates a West Point graduate, Class of 1818: a link to his biographical entry in Cullum's Register.Bache on plans of Brandywine Shoal Light-house and Crow Shoal Breakwater, Delaware Bay, 1836‑38.

 p477 Military History. — Re-appointed in the U. S. Army with the rank of